 Development of a biosecurity plan is voluntary.
-However, it demonstrates to customers, packers, consumers, and government regulators that cattle feeders are actively working to assure a safe beef supply.
-The authors encourage feedyard management to study this guide, to adapt its suggestions, and to employ the practices recommended.
+However, it demonstrates to cattle feeding customers, packers, consumers, and government regulators that feedyards are actively working to assure a safe beef supply.
+The Kansas Animal Health Commissioner encourages feedyard management to study this guide, to adapt its suggestions, and to employ the practices recommended.